luboshanus/DistrNNEnergy.jl/README.md

 ### One approach to use the project

-This is a simple approach how to instantiate the project and install its dependencies
+This is a simple approach how to instantiate the project and install its dependencies.
+This is also required before one opens the notebook example.

    1. Open a Julia console in the folder of this repository.
    2. Activate the project's environment